-Piedmont Music Therapy, LLC is a private practice established in 2013 to support individuals’ health and wellness through music and music therapy in Greater Charlotte.
-A team of board certified music therapists with a combined total of over 40 years of clinical training working with individuals of all ages.
-PMT wishes to be an Approved Provider to increase access to creative and expressive arts in the Charlotte Area.
+Piedmont Music Therapy, LLC is a private practice established to support individuals’ health and wellness through music therapy and music in Greater Charlotte – we connect, play & grow.
+A team of board certified music therapists with a combined total of over 42 years of clinical training working with individuals of all ages and abilities.
+PMT is an Approved Provider to help increase access to creative and expressive arts in the Charlotte Area.
+Mental health support is one of our priorities.

 Proof of insurance available upon request.
 ASC does NOT hold current documentation.